Content performance: Key metrics, tools, and how to improve it

 You post on social media frequently.
 However, when somebody asks you a question on LinkedIn, for example, you leave them hanging.
 Next time, if that same person has a question, they’ll feel less motivated to interact with your brand.

 Failing to engage and not responding to comments makes people feel ignored.
-If you don’t take the time to like or share your followers’ posts, it leads to weak engagement instead of fostering a sense of community.
+If you don’t take the time to like or share your followers’ posts, it leads to weak audience engagement instead of fostering a sense of community.

 Moreover, another reason why people don’t engage with you is an irregular posting schedule.
 Posting once a month might cause your audience to lose interest and even forget your brand. 😱